wmccrthy/Max-Lifespan-Project/README.md

 - Directory containing some collected data and various scripts for exploratory data analysis
 - CONTENTS:
+    - various csv files containing statistical data on our gene datasets.
     - embeddings_visuals (folder)
         - folder containing embedding visualizations for a sample of our gene datasets.
     - get_regulatory_embeddings.py